gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/01-problem-solving.md

 * As a user, I want to be able to click on a button to add a new item to my shopping cart in order to assemble an order.

-Typically user stories are written in the template:  As a `<type of end user>` I want to be able to `<some sort of action>` in order to `<some kind of outcome>`.
+Typically user stories are written in the template:

+* As a `<type of end user>` I want to be able to `<some sort of action>` in order to `<some kind of outcome>`.

 This may also include a longer-term goal such as the above assembling of an order.

+**Why do we need user stories?**

-These user stories allow us to assemble requirements to meet the needs of the end user and ensure that we know what our code must do.
+These user stories allow us to assemble requirements to meet the needs of the end user and ensure that we know what our code must do focusing on end-user needs.

+### Interview Problems

 In an interview problem like the above, we need to carefully examine the question and ask the interviewer followup questions to make sure we understand what is expected.